Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 Visual Studio handles the entire add-in hosting, deployment, and debugging with one simple button.
 For non-Visual Studio developers, it is important to understand how to perform these tasks.
 In Task 2 of Exercise 2, you will host the web application, deploy the add-in manifest, and test the add-in in Office.

-1. Return to the command prompt you used in the previous Task.
+1. Return to the command prompt you used in the previous task.
 It should be opened to the project folder, but if no, change directories to that location.

 2. Next, **gulp serve-static** in command window to allow a Gulp task to host the web application on port **8443**.